getsentry/frontend-handbook/README.md

 - *Don't* use an `index.(j|t)?(sx)` file if the folder contains components used in other parts of the app regardless of the entrypoint file. (ie, actionCreators, panels)

-- DO NOT use the index file just to re-export.
+- *Don't* use an index file just to re-export.
 Prefer importing individual components instead.

 ## React